Beet of the Wild

 Instructions

-• Fasten the blender lid and blend the oats for 30 - 60 seconds.
-Or until they have turned into a fine flour.
-The longer you blend, the finer the flour will become.
+• Secure the blender lid and blend the oats on a low-medium speed until they have turned into a fine flour.
+If there are any remaining oat flakes, shake and repeat.
+The longer they are blended, the finer the flour will become.

 Notes

-When blending oats into flour, you will lose some volume.
+Some volume is lost when blending rolled or quick oats into flour.
 The general rule of thumb is that you will get about ¾ of the amount of (rolled or quick) oats used.
 Therefore, when using 2 to 5 cups of oats, your flour yield will typically be about one cup less than the amount of oats used.

 Watch the Video!